 Roots and Boots: Forest School-inspired

 This urban Forest School runs drop-off programmes for 3 to 8-year-olds to teach children through outdoor learning activities.
 The Forest School-inspired programme here emphasises life skills and experiential learning, designed with each child’s holistic development.
 Every two-hour session features exploratory activities within the natural environment, and children enjoy meaningful interactions that encourage self-discovery and character development with their peers and the Forest School guides.

 Roots and Boots, www.rootsandboots.sg

-Shaws Preschool, multiple locations, www.shaws.com.sg
+Shaws Preschool, multiple locations in Singapore, www.shaws.com.sg

 Scroll below to find more educational reads!